a short visit to Boston - January 2007

 Unfortunately I left Boston a day before the national remembrance day for Martin Luther King

-We saw one of the 'Underground Railroad' safe houses -
+We visited an 'Underground Railroad' safe house -

 I was once fascinated by robotics, and some major milestone technologies developed at MIT were on display.
 Some now look clunky and dated, when they were once at the cutting edge.

-Particularly fun and unexpected were a selection of completely random and pointless but exquisite machines - including a fantastic contraption whose only purpose was to douse itself copiously in machine oil.
+Especially fun and unexpected were a selection of completely random and pointless but exquisite machines - including a contraption whose only purpose was to douse itself copiously in machine oil.
 Yum.

 nighttime in Boston